apache/petri/content/pages/faq.md

 ## How can our project/community apply for Apache Petri mentorship?

-Email discuss@petri.apache.org (public list; subscription not required) or private@petri.apache.org (private list, only Apache Petri PMC members and Apache Members can subscribe) and introduce yourself!
+Email discuss@petri.apache.org (public list; if you're not subscribe, ask explicitly to be Cc'd on replies) or private@petri.apache.org (private list, only Apache Petri PMC members and Apache Members can subscribe) and introduce yourself!
 We don’t have any forms or questionnaires, but may introduce these should